Infusions

 • Report on follow-up in specialists clinics

-Attaching all above documents to the claim will enable us to determine the allowance eligibility without summoning the child to appear before the Medical Board.
+1. Attaching comprehensive documents to the claim will allow us to examine the child's eligibility for the allowance without summoning him or her before the board.

 Benefit rates